-2. Does POR 207S work as pre-requisite for the 300-level POR courses?
+Does POR 207S (to be renumbered as 265S effective summer 2022) work as pre-requisite for the 300-level POR courses?

 Yes.
-After you take POR 207S, you can either take another 200-level POR course or any 300- or 400- level POR course.
+After you take POR 265S, you can either take another 200-level POR course or any 300- or 400- level POR course.

 Yes.
-POR 207S does not have the same content of POR208, even though the language level is approximately the same.
+POR 265S does not have the same content of POR208, even though the language level is approximately the same.

-5. Can the courses in Lisbon be taken pass/fail?
+Can the courses in Lisbon be taken pass/fail?

 For information on how to obtain a visa on your own, check the website of the Consulate General of Portugal in Newark, NJ.

-8. When should I plan on leaving Lisbon?
+When should I arrive/depart?

 Lisbon is considered to be Europe's safest capital city.
 However, usual precautions apply, especially when going out at night.